Practice Areas: Mergers & Acquisitions, Banking & Finance, Taxation, Corporate Law.

 1) Transaction advise on the acquisition of a major Philippine bank by way of a government privatization process;

-2) Supervising a team a lawyers engaged by Project EMERGE of the USAID to review the Philippine government policy on Financial Sector taxation (First Module) (the study identified instances of tax arbitrage across different industries in the Philippine financial sector, with the purpose of eventually promoting a tax-neutral environment);
+2) Supervising a team of lawyers engaged by Project EMERGE of the USAID to review the Philippine government policy on Financial Sector taxation (First Module) (the study identified instances of tax arbitrage across different industries in the Philippine financial sector, with the purpose of eventually promoting a tax-neutral environment);

 3) Transaction advise on the real property asset acquisition by a private equity fund, including tax advise on the structure of the inward investment and the capital and profit repatriation upon divestiture of the investment; and

 4) Legal review of the Philippine operations of a multinational seed products and planting materials company.